 - The applicant should explain how the project will:

-- Bright Ideas Community Fund: stimulate innovative thinking around science, technology, engineering and maths (STEM)
+- Stimulate teamwork, sports or innovative thinking around science, technology, engineering and maths (STEM)

 If an unsuccessful applicant wishes to appeal a decision of the Committee, it must submit a request for feedback on the decision to the Committee within 10 working days of receiving notification of the grant decision.